armijnhemel/binaryanalysis-ng/doc/bang-design.md

 be used, such as a known extension (quite popular on for example Android and other Google products).

-There are three different types of files that can currently be unpacked:
+To determine which parser should be run the following steps are taken:

+1. see if one or more parsers were suggested by the previous unpacker: there is a mechanism to give hints to the unpacker to select the correct parser.
+   This is useful if the file can only be one kind of file, but there are overlapping signatures or there are no features that would normally be used to determine the file type.
+The suggested parsers can be propagated by passing them in the meta directory as `suggested_parsers`.
+An example of a parser doing this is the ELF parser that uses it for any unpacked `.BTF` and `.BTF.ext` sections.
-1. files with a known extension, but without a known magic header.
-This is for for example Android sparse data image formats (for example "protobuf" files), or several other Android or Google formats (Chrome PAK, etc.)
+2. check for a known extension.
+This is for files that always have the same extension, but that have no known magic header.
+Examples are Android sparse data image formats (for example "protobuf" files), or several other Android or Google formats (Chrome PAK, etc.)
-2. files with known magic headers which are searched for, after which several checks are run and data is possibly carved from a larger file.
+3. search for known magic headers for a file, after which several checks are run and data is possibly carved from a larger file.
+Most parsers are in this category.
+Good examples are the PNG and GIF parsers.
-3. featureless files, where it is not immediately clear what is inside and the parser is basically just trying to see if it can get lucky.
-An example is the `base64` parser.
+4. run leftover parsers for so called "featureless files", where it is not immediately clear what is inside and the parser is basically just trying to see if it can get lucky.
+An example is the `base64` parser, which has no known extension and no magic header.

 The files are scanned in the above order to prevent false positives as much as possible.
 Sometimes extra information will be used to make a better guess.